justinlovinger/optimal-py/README.md

 		return x1, x2

 	# ackley is our fitness function
-	# This is how a user defines their problem
+	# This is how a user defines to goal of their problem
-	def ackley(solution, decode_func):
+	def ackley_fitness(solution):
-		# Turn our solution of bits into floating point values
-		x1, x2 = decode_func(solution)
+		x1, x2 = solution

 		# Ackley's function
 		# A common mathematical optimization problem